 Our congregation offers educational opportunities for learners of all ages, bar and bat mitzvah, lifecycle events, pastoral care, social action efforts to benefit the community and the world, social events, as well as worship that is song-filled, intimate and lively, innovative, and authentic.

-Members who are able to make a greater financial commitment to the congregation can voluntarily become sponsor members.
+Members who are able to make a greater financial commitment to the congregation voluntarily become sponsor members.
 Sponsor levels begin at $1,300 for individuals and $2,650 for families.
 In appreciation for their contribution, members at these levels are eligible to receive additional benefits (see membership application for full details).

 New CBI members contribute to the congregation’s Building Fund, which is used solely for building maintenance and for any expansion that may be necessary for the future growth of our congregation.
 The assessment is $1,500, payable over three years.
 Extensions may be granted in cases of need.

 Education Enrollment Fees

 Fees for our education programs are only used to pay for the cost of running these programs.
 In fact, many of these fees are highly subsidized by grants from the Harold Grinspoon Foundation, Jewish Federation of the Berkshires, and community sponsors.

 The financial commitment structure is our foundation for meeting the congregation’s basic needs.
 Some events such as special holiday celebrations, social gatherings, and trips may require additional fees.
 Underwriting of these events is always welcome.

 We welcome and appreciate donations.
 Many people make gifts to honor people and to recognize life cycle events, birthdays, and yahrzeits of loved ones.